 The Agreement should specify on/off dates with the ability to move these dates earlier or later in the season in any given year, based on annual conditions.
 For example, in a poor rain year, livestock may need to be removed from winter pasture earlier than normal due to lack of forages or water availability.
 Under the same circumstances summer pasture may become drier earlier, or may have less snow which melts earlier, allowing the lease to start earlier than normal.
 In a year with abundant rainfall, a winter lease may last longer to remove excess vegetation later in the season, to take advantage of high-quality forages later in the season, or water availability may extend the grazing season.
 A summer lease may start later due to excess snow that melts later in the season or a later thaw.
 These environmental factors affect not only the site that the livestock are currently grazing but could also affect the site that the livestock are moving to for the next season.
-For this reason, there should be a strong working relationship between the land manager and the Grazing Operator so that decisions such as altering the duration of the grazing season can be made with input from both sides, with enough advance notice for planning.
+For this reason, there should be a strong working relationship between the Landlord (or land manager) and the Grazing Operator so that decisions such as altering the duration of the grazing season can be made with input from both sides, with enough advance notice for planning.

-Stocking rates, and flexibility to make adjustments, if applicable.
+Stocking rates can be set, with flexibility to make adjustments if applicable.

 Provision waiving pre-occupancy inspection by Landlord if inspection was not performed in a timely manner – animals must eat and if they are scheduled to leave one location and move to the contracted land at a specific point in time they need to move to their new source of feed/water; the possibility of bureaucratic delay could discourage responsible Grazing Operators from participating.

 d.
-Early Termination
+Early Termination for Any Reason

 Many different circumstances could trigger early termination of the grazing agreement from either party in the agreement.
-A catastrophic environmental occurrence such as drought, fire, or flooding could cause damage to infrastructure or loss of feed, rendering the site ungrazeable (also see associated items in the MAP Item *6.2 Plan and Practice Adaptation).
+A catastrophic environmental occurrence such as drought, fire, or flooding could cause damage to infrastructure or loss of feed, rendering the site ungrazeable (also see associated items in the MAP Guidance Item *6.2 Plan and Practice Adaptation).
 Other examples of why a Grazing Operator may want to terminate an agreement early could be plant toxicity, water source contamination, disease, or unmanageable predation.
 Poor management such as not following the terms of the Agreement, not following the MAP, or failing to meet performance standards could cause early termination of the Agreement by the Landlord.
 In general, if the cause for early termination is environmental or vandalism and not the fault of the Grazing Operator, the Grazing Operator would be credited a prorated portion of the rent and may be credited the lost grazing seasons, once the site is grazeable again, rather than having to bid on the grazing again.
 If the cause of early termination is the fault of the Grazing Operator, such as not meeting performance standards or not following the Agreement terms, then the Grazing Operator generally does not receive any payment credit.
 It is important to note that performance standards must be clear and measurable to be enforceable in circumstances such as early termination of a grazing agreement.
 The Agreement should identify:

 Rent refunds/payments in the event of early termination;